EPISODE 40 | Guest: Ellyce Kelly, client relationship manager, Visix, Inc.

 Ellyce Kelly: Once a month at least unless you’ve got some really great scheduling discipline (as I mentioned before).
 So maybe once a month you could set aside a little time to make sure you don’t have anything outdated or that you’ve got too many messages in a playlist.

-Derek DeWitt: Alright, so that’s number one: clean out your playlists.
+Derek DeWitt: All right, so that’s number one: clean out your playlists.
 Number two: design a new layout.
 Eh?
 What?

 Ellyce Kelly: Yeah, so listen, you walk by a display, you see a layout.
 It’s been playing the same weather in the same place.
 It’s been playing the same messages in the same place.
 They’re all using the same transition.
 How bored are you already after seeing that a few times?

 Derek DeWitt: Well, the truth of the matter is, I probably will no longer notice it.

 Derek DeWitt: We notice novelty.

 Ellyce Kelly: We notice the new and fun and exciting and all those nice rotations and things that get your attention.
 But once you’ve seen it a thousand times, that’s it, right?
 You’re not interested anymore.
 And if that content is not dynamic, it’s not changing and not refreshing on a regular basis, your audience will stop looking at those screens.
 They will look at their phone to get whatever they need.

 Derek DeWitt: Yeah, I say this all the time.
 It’s like the job of digital signage is to stop people getting their phones out unless they absolutely have to.